The Sea Siren’s Demise by TheFoxAndTheRaven

 Apprehend and return to HQ

 Seemed simple enough–small fry trying to make extra cash.
 This was actually a pretty common one, though usually they were found a lot quicker than this.
 Half a year?
-Amalia rolled her eyes–obviously this guy must have knew what he was doing.
+Amalia rolled her eyes–obviously this guy must have known what he was doing.
 Didn’t make this job any more exciting.

 Holding the photo at arms length, Amalia held up her watch and let it scan.
 The tech was slow–they seriously needed to work on the load times, especially when the photos were so clear like this one–until it registered the date and location the photo was taken on the watch-face.
 Confirming the information from the front and back of the physical photo and imputing the correct date and time she wanted, Amalia pressed the “JUMP” button and braced herself.